Shang dynasty: Dynastic course

-In the Annals of the Yin, Sima Qian writes that the dynasty was founded 13 generations after Xie, when Xie's descendant, Tang, overthrew the impious and cruel final Xia ruler in the Battle of Mingtiao.
+In the Annals of the Yin, Sima Qian writes that the dynasty was founded 13 generations after Xie, when Xie's descendant, Tang, overthrew Jie, the impious and cruel final Xia ruler in the Battle of Mingtiao.
 The Records of the Grand Historian recount events from the reigns of Tang, Tai Jia, Tai Wu, Pan Geng, Wu Ding, Wu Yi and the depraved final king Di Xin, but the rest of the Shang rulers are merely mentioned by name.
 In the last century, Wang Guowei demonstrated that the succession to the Shang throne matched the list of kings in Sima Qian's Records of the Grand Historian.
 According to the Records of the Grand Historian, the Shang moved their capital five times, with the final move to Yin in the reign of Pan Geng inaugurating the golden age of the dynasty.

 Di Xin, the last Shang king, is said to have committed suicide after his army was defeated by Wu of Zhou.
 Legends say that his army and his equipped slaves betrayed him by joining the Zhou rebels in the decisive Battle of Muye.
 According to the Yi Zhou Shu and Mencius the battle was very bloody.
 The classic Ming dynasty novel Investiture of the Gods retells the story of the war between Shang and Zhou as a conflict with rival factions of gods supporting different sides in the war.